Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ○ Past Transactions
 ○ Previous Week Comparison

-And on the next graphic you can see the relationship of one Touchpoint, to a particular Step, on this example; "Checkout".
+And on the next graphic you can see the relationship of this Touchpoint of the PCC type, to a particular Step, on this example; "Checkout".

 ![image](screenshots/pcc_step.png)